-Fines and confiscation of property provided for in this Article shall be determined by the director of customs, by a deputy of his with a law degree or by customs officers.
-Fines and confiscation of property provided for in this Article shall, however, be determined by the director of customs or by a deputy of his with a law degree, if the case involves a violation not specified in the Minister's regulations, cf. paragraph 3.
+Fines and confiscation of property provided for in this Article shall be determined by the Director of Customs, by a deputy of his with a law degree or by customs officers.
+Fines and confiscation of property provided for in this Article shall, however, be determined by the Director of Customs or by a deputy of his with a law degree, if the case involves a violation not specified in the Minister's regulations, cf. paragraph 3.

-A log, covering cases which have been concluded in accordance with paragraph 2, shall be forwarded to the State Prosecutor, in accordance with rules issued by the Minister of Justice, but the provisions, inter alia, of Articles 19 and 115 of the Code of Criminal Procedure, No. 19/1991, shall apply to the keeping of the Criminal Registry and instructions by the State Prosecutor concerning the amount of fines for each type of violation.
+A log, covering cases which have been concluded in accordance with paragraph 2, shall be forwarded to the State Prosecutor, in accordance with rules issued by [the Minister who administers prosecuting authority affairs], but the provisions, inter alia, [provisions of the Code of Criminal Matters], shall apply to the keeping of the Criminal Registry and instructions by the State Prosecutor concerning the amount of fines for each type of violation.